-Suspect arrested after SWAT involved standoff with armed fugitive
+Suspect arrested after SWAT standoff at Sandy apartment

-MIDVALE, Utah – An armed and barricaded fugitive surrendered to SWAT negotiators following a standoff in a Sandy apartment complex.
+SANDY, Utah – An armed and barricaded fugitive surrendered to SWAT negotiators following a standoff in a Sandy apartment complex.

-Unified Police Department (UPD) said the standoff occurred at the Axio apartments around 3:00 p.m.
-Tuesday afternoon.
-The suspect was said to have been taken into custody shortly before 5:00 p.m.
+The Unified Police Department said the standoff occurred at the Axio apartments around 3 p.m.
+Tuesday.

-Police said 25-year-old Nicholas Waitkevich was wanted by the U.S. marshalls for a robbery.
-Marshalls contacted the Unified Police Department after Waitkevich had barricaded himself in the apartment, Melody Gray with UPD said.
+Police said 25-year-old Nicholas Waitkevich was wanted by the U.S. Marshals for robbery.

+Marshals contacted the Unified Police Department after Waitkevich barricaded himself in the apartment, Melody Gray with Unified Police said.

 Negotiators responded to the scene and were able to get the Waitkevich to surrender.